jestjs/jest/README.md

 ### `jest.currentTestPath()`
 Returns the absolute path to the currently executing test file.

+### `jest.disableAutomock()`
+Disables automatic mocking in the module loader.

+After this method is called, all `require()`s will return the real versions of each module (rather than a mocked version).

+This is usually useful when you have a scenario where the number of dependencies you want to mock is far less than the number of dependencies that you don't.
+For example, if you're writing a test for a module that uses a large number of dependencies that can be reasonably classified as "implementation details" of the module, then you likely do not want to mock them.

+Examples of dependencies that might be considered "implementation details" are things ranging from language built-ins (e.g. Array.prototype methods) to highly common utility methods (e.g. underscore/lo-dash, array utilities etc) and entire libraries like React.js.

+*Note: this method was previously called `autoMockOff`.
+When using `babel-jest`, calls to `disableAutomock` will automatically be hoisted to the top of the code block.
+Use `autoMockOff` if you want to explicitly avoid this behavior.*

+### `jest.enableAutomock()`
+Re-enables automatic mocking in the module loader.

+*Note: this method was previously called `autoMockOn`.
+When using `babel-jest`, calls to `enableAutomock` will automatically be hoisted to the top of the code block.
+Use `autoMockOn` if you want to explicitly avoid this behavior.*

 ### `jest.fn(implementation?)`
 Returns a new, unused [mock function](http://facebook.github.io/jest/docs/api.html#mock-functions).
 Optionally takes a mock